awsdocs/amazon-athena-user-guide/doc_source/other-notable-limitations.md

 When running queries in Athena, keep in mind the following considerations and limitations:
 + **Stored procedures** – Stored procedures are not supported\.
-+ **Parameterized queries** – Parameterized queries are not supported in Athena engine version 1 but are supported in Athena engine version 2\.
-For more information, see [Using parameterized queries](querying-with-prepared-statements.md)\.
 + **Maximum number of partitions** – The maximum number of partitions you can create with `CREATE TABLE AS SELECT` \(CTAS\) statements is 100\.
 For information, see [CREATE TABLE AS](create-table-as.md)\.
 For a workaround, see [Using CTAS and INSERT INTO to create a table with more than 100 partitions](ctas-insert-into.md)\.
 + **Unsupported statements** – The following statements are not supported:
   + `CREATE TABLE LIKE` is not supported\.